-2.29.
-With replication (REPL_SYNC/REPL_ASYNC) or invalidation (INVALIDATION_SYNC/ INVALIDATION_ASYNC), how often does the cache broadcast messages over the network?
+2.28.
+With replication (REPL_SYNC/REPL_ASYNC) or invalidation (INVALIDATION_SYNC/INVALIDATION_ASYNC), how often does the cache broadcast messages over the network?

 If the updates are under transaction, then the broadcasts happen only when the transaction is about to commit (actually during the prepare stage internally).
 That is, it will be a batch update.
 However, if the operations are not under transaction context, then each update will trigger replication.
-Note that this has performance implication if network transport is heavy (it usually is).
+Note that this has performance implications if network latency is a problem.

-2.30.
+2.29.
 How can I do a mass removal?

-If you do a cache.removeNode(Fqn.fromString("/myroot")), it will recursively remove all the entries under "/myroot".
+If you do acache.removeNode("/myroot"), it will recursively remove all the entries under "/myroot".

-2.31.
+2.30.
 Can I monitor and manage the JBoss Cache?

 Yes, using a JMX console such as the one shipped with JBoss AS or Java 5's jconsole utility.
-See the chapter titled Management Information in the JBoss Cache user guide for more details.
+See the chapter titled Management Information in the JBoss Cache Users' Guide for more details.